About Real Texas

 Question 3: Is RealTexas limited to Anglo white males?

 –Are you kidding?
 Is Earl Campbell the Tyler Rose?
 Is Juan Levario Sr. called Mr. Baseball in West Texas without a reason?
 Can Joe David Werst build a fence?
 Texas Tech’s Alicia Thompson stopped playing basketball and is now a female football player.
 Is she for real?
+Is Mario Martines more conservative than me?
 You bet!
 Don’t misunderstand.
 There’s tons of RealTexas folks who are white and male, but being Real Texas is not about people so much as it is an attitude.
 A philosophy.
 A state of mind.
 Real Texas is not limited to gender or ethnicity.
 For example: Here’s a philosophical question that can only be debated over a 5 gallon bucket full of ice cold beer: Is a Toyota Tundra a Real Texas Truck?
 Given enough beer, that could be a really profound discussion.

 Question 4: Give some examples of places, people, and things you consider to be Real Texas.